Keyboard shortcuts

 • transparent inputs and outputs,

-Sapling and transparent components are unchanged from version 5.
-The Orchard and Ironwood bundles follow the same Orchard-style bundle structure, but they are separate bundles in the transaction.
-Ironwood uses different personalization strings for its transaction and authorization hashes.
+The Sapling-pool and transparent components are unchanged from version 5.
+The Orchard-pool and Ironwood-pool bundles follow the same Orchard-protocol bundle structure, but they are separate bundles in the transaction.
+The Ironwood-pool bundle uses different personalization strings for its transaction and authorization hashes.